edwisdom/monarchmoney/README.md

 - `delete_account` - deletes an account by the provided account id
 - `update_account` - updates settings and/or balance of the provided account id
 - `upload_account_balance_history` - uploads account history csv file for a given account
+- `create_manual_holding_by_ticker` - creates a manual holding given a ticker symbol and account id
+- `delete_manual_holding` - deletes a manual holding given its id (note holding ID, unlike the security ID, only refers to a holding by an account)

 # Contributing